 Question: As a broker, how do I terminate a licensee?

 Answer: To terminate a licensee, you must submit a Service Request for a Termination of License by Releasing Broker in DELPROS, the online professional licensure system.
 DELPROS will instruct you and advise you on the documents to submit.
 To get to the Service Request page, you will have to first log in using your DELPROS online user account information.

 Question: How do I change the name of an established real estate office?

-Note that the broker of record must file an Application for Real Estate Office Permit when:
+Note that the broker of record must submit a Service Request when:

-Question: How do I apply for a course provider or instructor certification?
+Question: How do I apply to be a course provider?

 Question: How long is my certification as a course provider or instructor valid?